Are all schools required to participate?

 When will the Morrisby Online Assessment tool be available for Year 9 students?

-We expect that the Morrisby Online Assessment tool will be available from Term 1 in 2019 with testing of student groups being undertaken from Term 1 to Term 3.
+The Morrisby Online Assessment tool will be available from Term 1 in 2019 with testing of student groups being undertaken from Term 1 to Term 4.

 A Regional Coordinator employed by the Career Education Association of Victoria (CEAV) will work with you to schedule your students to sit the assessment and to complete the follow up interviews with qualified careers counsellors.